KevinTungDHR/Relay/bugs.md

 OMFG I just learned about .references.
 You do User.includes(:channels).where("channels.name ='test'").references(:channels) in order to not get an error.

 now when you do user.channels for this member it will only get 'test'.

+If you don't create a single action for multiple state changes you can use react-redux batch to dispatch multiple actions in one unit.

+CSS: must set parent overflow hidden if you want the children when they hover to not spill past the border.